DependencyTrack/hyades/WTF.md

 would be an even bigger problem if the work was shared across multiple application instances, and would require distributed locking as a countermeasure, which is [inherently hard to get right](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html).

+In order to scale Dependency-Track beyond its current capabilities, a distributed messaging service is required.

 ### Related Issues

 On multiple occasions in the past, the Dependency-Track community raised questions about high availability (HA)